 Underlying the overall moderate effects of the PPACA on NHE would be various changes by payer.
-Based on the net impact of (i) the substantial coverage expansions, (ii) the significant cost-sharing subsidies for low-to-middle-income persons, (iii) the maximum out-of-pocket limitations associated with the qualified health benefit, and (iv) the increases in workers' cost-sharing obligations in plans affected by the excise tax on high-cost employer-sponsored health insurance coverage, we estimate that overall out-of-pocket spending would be almost unchanged by the PPACA (a net total decline of \$6 billion in calendar years 2010-2019).
+Based on the net impact of (i) the substantial coverage expansions, (ii) the significant cost-sharing subsidies for low-to-middle-income persons, (iii) the maximum out-of-pocket limitations associated with the qualified health benefit, and (iv) the increases in workers' cost-sharing obligations in plans affected by the excise tax on high-cost employer-sponsored health insurance coverage, we estimate that overall out-of-pocket spending would be reduced significantly by the PPACA (a net total decline of \$141 billion in calendar years 2010-2019).

-Public spending would increase under the PPACA as a result of the expansion of the Medicaid program but be reduced by the net Medicare savings and other Medicaid savings from the bill.
-Private expenditures would decrease somewhat because of the net reduction in the number of persons with employer-sponsored health insurance and the reduced benefits in plans affected by the excise tax on high-cost employer coverage.
+Public spending would increase under the PPACA as a result of the expansion of the Medicaid program and additional CHIP funding but be reduced by the net Medicare savings and other Medicaid savings from the bill.
+Private expenditures would decrease somewhat because of the net reduction in the number of persons with employer-sponsored health insurance and the reduced benefits for plans affected by the excise tax on high-cost employer coverage.
 The sizable growth in health insurance coverage through Exchange plans would also affect NHE amounts by payer, although the classification of such spending is not straightforward.
 Based on current law, public expenditures (principally Medicare and Medicaid) are estimated to represent 52 percent of total NHE in 2019.
-Under the PPACA, the public share would be between 51 and 55 percent, depending on how health expenditures by Exchange plans were classified.
-Similarly, expenditures from private health insurance, which are estimated to be 31 percent of NHE under current law, would fall in the range of 28 to 32 percent.17
+Under the PPACA, the public share would be between 51 and 56 percent, depending on how health expenditures by Exchange plans were classified.
+Similarly, expenditures from private health insurance, which are estimated to be 31 percent of NHE under current law, would fall in the range of 28 to 33 percent.

-17 The allocation of NHE by payer is based on the entity that is responsible for establishing the coverage and benefit provisions and that has the primary responsibility to ensure that payment is made for health care services.
+Beginning with this memorandum, we are reducing the aggregate out-of-pocket expenditures shown in table 5 by the amount of Federal cost-sharing subsidies and increasing national health expenditures through Exchange plans by the same amount (\$38 billion in total for calendar years 2014-2019).
+In previous analyses, the cost-sharing subsidies were included with out-of-pocket expenditures due to classification challenges of the sort described in footnote 19.
+The allocation of NHE by payer is based on the entity that is responsible for establishing the coverage and benefit provisions and that has the primary responsibility to ensure that payment is made for health care services.
 (Auxiliary analyses of NHE by sponsor are also prepared, based on the financing of health expenditures in the U.S.) The classification of health expenditures made by Exchange plans is complicated by four factors: